operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_run.md

 * [operator-sdk](../operator-sdk)	 -
 * [operator-sdk run bundle](../operator-sdk_run_bundle)	 - Deploy an Operator in the bundle format with OLM
 * [operator-sdk run bundle-upgrade](../operator-sdk_run_bundle-upgrade)	 - Upgrade an Operator previously installed in the bundle format with OLM
-* [operator-sdk run packagemanifests](../operator-sdk_run_packagemanifests)	 - Deploy an Operator in the package manifests format with OLM